Understanding Cape Town

 – Cape Town as a British colonial city during and after the South African (2nd Anglo-Boer) War.

 We then briefly look at the 20th Century including the industrialized Art Deco era, the Modernist Brutalist Apartheid era (1950-1990) and the contemporary democratic era.
-More detail on the 20th and 21st centuries can be gained by doing the Mesmerizing Midtown tour after the Understanding Cape Town tour.
+More detail on the 20th and 21st centuries can be gained by doing the Contemporary Cape Town City Tour after the Understanding Cape Town tour (combining these two tours with a lunch break in between, makes for the perfect full-day tour experience).

 Rates: